Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

     carz = [ {'make': 'Land Rover Range Rover Sport', 'price': 94490, 'year': 2023, 'reg': 73, 'body': 'SUV', 'milage': 6373, 'enginesize': 3.0, 'bhp': 542.0, 'gearbox': 'Automatic', 'fueltype': 'Petrol Plug-in Hybrid', 'doors': 5}, {'make': 'Nissan Qashqai', 'price': 18000, 'year': 2022, 'reg': 72, 'body': 'SUV', 'milage': 32249, 'enginesize': 1.3, 'bhp': 138.0, 'gearbox': 'Manual', 'fueltype': 'Petrol Hybrid', 'doors': 5} ]

-8) The "upload" function is called within the "main" function
+8) The "upload" function is called within the "main" function The try except block exists in case the MySQL database is not configured on another users device.

 8a) it takes the "car_list" as an arguement and loop through each dictioanry in the list